QEHS-Websites/LearningHTML.github.io/README.md

 See Radio ONE, CBC, March 2018 for an interview.

 ---

-Fill Out the Following Google Form helping Mr. Mercer to Grade your projects and offer suggestions: <a href="https://forms.gle/4DrGh5QYFctnMEBu9">Click here for Google Form due 20201127</a>

 Grading ... (remember minimum expectation is inline CSS, additional option inline JavaScript)
 - Minimum Expectations of Each Page: https://github.com/QEHS-Websites/Introductory-HTML#html-with-inline-css-boilerplate-checklist-and-template-creation